malak-crypto/EEG-To-Text/readme.md

    * Navigate to: [https://osf.io/2urht/files/osfstorage](https://osf.io/2urht/files/osfstorage)

-You can download the files via a web browser or use the `osfclient` for programmatic access:
+You can download the files via a web browser or use the `osfclient` for programmatic access in terminal:

 ```bash
 pip install osfclient